New Hampshire June 06, 2016

 This deep swimming hole near Nashua is a popular spot.
 From Route 101A west, turn onto rt 31 in Wilton.
 After you go over a bridge, take an immediate left over the railroad tracks.
 The swimming hole is about a mile down, just before Seagroves street.

 This swimming hole lives up to its name, with smooth rocks for jumping, deep water, and undisturbed beauty.
-From route 302 in Barlett go 2.6 miles past Bear Park Road.
+From route 302 in Bartlett go 2.6 miles past Bear Notch Road.
 Park at the trailhead for Sawyer Pond Road and hike into Paradise.

 7. Sculptured Rocks, Groton